rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-08-a6ffb50b0108a3b0-suspension-of-trading-in-debentures-of-marwadi-shares-and-finance-limited.md

 stocks:
 - MSFL
 tags:
+- corporate-action
+- debt-securities
+- ncd
-- debentures
+- redemption
 - suspension
-- redemption
-- corporate-action
-- debt-segment
 title: Suspension of Trading in Debentures of MARWADI SHARES AND FINANCE LIMITED
 ---